 The Create Template page enables administrators to create offer letter templates.
 Templates can be created using formatting design tools as well as dynamic tags that pull information from the system.

 To create offer letter templates, go to.
-On the Offer Letter Template Management page, click the link.
+On the Offer Letter Template Management page, click .

 Enter the name of the offer letter in the Name field.
 The character limit is 50.
 This is a required field.